 The more you do this the better recommendations you get.

 Universal Watch List

 Another part of the software I’ve absolutely loved using over the past six months is being able to add a show to the universal watch list gone are the days of having individual watch lists within each app with the Chromecast with google tv you can just have one watch list and add shows to it from a variety of apps and services.

 User Interface Layout

-The layout of google tv’s ui also just makes a lot of sense you have a top menu that consists of a search for you movies tv shows apps library and then your google profile icon at the top right which is consistent with other google apps and where you’ll find the settings for the device each section is pretty self-explanatory and it’s easy to navigate around with a new chromecast remote which I have a lot of feelings about.
+The layout of google tv’s UI also just makes a lot of sense you have a top menu that consists of a search for your movies tv shows apps library and then your google profile icon at the top right which is consistent with other Google apps and where you’ll find the settings for the device each section is pretty self-explanatory and it’s easy to navigate around with a new Chromecast remote which I have a lot of feelings about.

 There is a dedicated dark button on the remote what does that do it controls the google assistant to use it just hold that button down and ask google for something you can ask for different types of tv shows or ask it to show a particular genre of content and you can, of course, use it for more regular assistant things like asking about the weather.